 The scale and architectural style of the house types which are proposed are all in general considered to be acceptable, having regard to the fact there is a varying character to Primrose Hill and Blackwell in general.
-The more contemporary designs of both the ILS and Community Centre are considered to be appropriate in terms of scale, siting and appearance.
+The more contemporary design of the ILS is considered to be appropriate in terms of scale, siting and appearance.